niemopen/niem-naming-design-rules/ndr6-outline.md

 > A NIEM message was originally known as an *information exchange package (IEP)*, a term that found its way into the U.S. Federal Enterprise Architecture (2005).
 A message specification was originally known as an *information exchange package documentation (IEPD).*  These terms are still in widespread use within the NIEM community today, and will not go away soon (if ever).

 A *message designer* creates a message format from an information requirement, so that a message at runtime will contain all the facts that need to be conveyed.
 Then any number of *message developers* write software to implement the specification, producing or processing messages that conform to the message format.
 Message designers need some understanding of NIEM, but the message developers do not.
 (Sometimes the message developers do not even know that NIEM exists.)
-[Figure 2-1](#fig2-1) illustrates the relationships between message designers, message developers, and message formats.
+[Figure 2-1](#fig2-1) above illustrates the relationships between message designers, message developers, and message formats.

 NIEM supports serialization in XML and JSON-LD; support for others (YAML, Protobuf, etc.) may be added in the future.
 One important feature of NIEM is that messages of the same type are convertable across serializations; for example, a NIEM XML message can be converted to NIEM JSON, and vice versa, with no bespoke programming required.

-### 3.2 Reuse of community-agreed data models
+## 3.2 Reuse of community-agreed data models

 NIEM is also a framework for communities to create data models for concepts that are useful in many data specifications.
 These community models are typically not *complete* for any particular specification.
 Instead, they reflect the community's judgement on which defintions are *worth the trouble of agreement*.
 The NIEM core model contains definitions found useful by the NIEM community as a whole.
 NIEM domain models reuse the core, extending it with defintions found useful by the domain community.
 The core model plus the domain models comprise the "NIEM model".
+[Figure 2-2]() above illustrates the relationships between domain communities and community models.

-Data specification designers reuse definitions from the core and domain models, adding definitions that they require but have not (so far!) been found worthy of inclusion in the NIEM model.
-[Figure 2-2]() illustrates the relationships between domain communities and community models.
+Message designers reuse definitions from the NIEM model, selecting a (usually small) subset of definitions that express part of their information requirement.
+Message designers then create model extensions, adding definitions that they require but have not (so far!) been found worthy of inclusion in the NIEM model.

 This reuse is especially useful in a large enterprise.
 Its value grows with the number of developer teams, and with the degree of commonality in the shared data.
 NIEM was originally designed for data sharing among federal, state, and local governments – where commonality and number of developer teams is large indeed.